gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial3/stretching-a-polymer.rst

     PEG               1
     SOL               546

-We can apply the same energy minimization to the newly created solvated system.
-Simply add the following line to *em.mdp*:
+We can apply the same energy minimization as before to the newly created solvated system.
+Simply add the following line to **em.mdp**:

 ..  code-block:: bw

     define = -DFLEXIBLE

-And then launch the energy minimization again using:

-..  code-block:: bash

-    gmx grompp -f inputs/em.mdp -c peg-solvated.gro -p topol.top -o em gmx mdrun -deffnm em -v -nt 8
+With the ``define = -DFLEXIBLE`` option, the water molecules are treated as flexible during energy minimization, enabling bond stretching and angle bending in water.
 The ``define = -DFLEXIBLE`` option triggers the following **if** condition within the **tip3p.itp** file:

 ..  code-block:: bw